-Subject : BUILDING MATERIALS & CONSTRUCTION -II

-Code : ART202 Credits : 6 Hours / Week: 6 hrs.
-Progressive Marks : 100 Examination Marks : 50 Mode of Exam : 3 hrs
+Subject: Building Materials & Construction -II) Code: ART202 Credits: 6 Hours / Week: 6 hrs.
+Progressive Marks: 60 Examination Marks: 40 Mode of Exam: 3 hrs

-To acquaint the students with various methods and techniques of construction of doors and windows, stairs and partitions of a building using timber in detail.
+The course intends to acquaint the students with various methods and techniques of construction of doors and windows, stairs and partitions of a building using timber in detail.

-- To understand the elementary and simple construction methods like joinery details in wood, fixing of hardware. - To understand timber as a material for construction with its different details and their applications. - To familiarize the industrial and commercial modes of timber by products with their characteristics and uses.
+- To understand the elementary and simple construction methods like joinery details in wood, fixing of hardware. - To understand timber as a material for construction with its different details and their applications. - To familiarize the industrial and commercial modes of timber with their characteristics and uses.